franko22/DevOps_with_Ansible/README.md

 # Hands-On DevOps with Ansible

-This code repository contains examples from the video course Hands-On DevOps with Ansible by Alan Hohn, published by Packt Publishing.
+This code repository contains DevOps with Ansible and K8's

 ## Prerequisites